Denis535/ProjectArchitectureDesigner/Readme.md

 # The overview

-The **ProjectArchitecture** package allows you to describe the project architecture with a very simple syntax.
+The **ProjectArchitecture** package allows you to describe the complex hierarchical architecture with a very, very simple code.
-And the roslyn source generator will generate the complex hierarchical structure based on it.
+Thanks to the Roslyn source generator we can now generate anything based on your very simple code.

 It will give you:
  - The readable list of all types.